Forshaga IF

 Forshaga Idrottsförening is a Swedish sports club, founded in 1907, and based in Forshaga, Värmland.
 The club plays both ice hockey and association football.
 The football club's A-team plays in Division 4 Värmland as of 2013 season.
 The ice hockey team historically has been more successful, having played 12 seasons in Division 1 when it was the top tier of Swedish ice hockey.
-IIHF Hall of Fame members Nils Nilsson and Ulf Sterner played for the Forshaga.
+IIHF Hall of Fame members Nils Nilsson and Ulf Sterner played for Forshaga.
 The hockey club's A-team currently plays in group E of Division 1, the third tier of ice hockey in Sweden (as of the 2013–14 season).